 - Assistive technology needs are addressed by the treating team.
-If rehabilitation engineering or customized equipment is indicated, these services are available through referral to several state and private providers. - Driving assessments are completed by the Occupational Therapist (CDRS).
+If rehabilitation engineering or customized equipment is indicated, these services are available through referral to several state and private providers. - Driving assessments are completed by the Occupational Therapist.
 Vehicle modifications are addressed through referral to community resources. - Durable medical equipment (DME) is provided by home health coordinators based on the needs of the patient.
 The needs are communicated by the treatment team and the care coordinator.
 DME resources are established for patients with a wide range of resource availability. - Emergency preparedness is addressed through patient and family/caregiver education. - Orthotic and prosthetic (artificial device designed to provide support such as a brace or artificial limb) needs are addressed by the treating team.
-Devices are provided by Orlando Health Rehabilitation Institute staff, orthotists/prosthetists, or approved providers depending on the nature of the recommended device. - Counseling for aging is provided by our care coordinators, therapists, and physicians. - Transition planning is managed by our professional team.
-We assist the patient in planning the transition between the different stages of the continuum of care.
+Devices are provided by Orlando Health Rehabilitation Institute staff, orthotists/prosthetists, or approved providers depending on the nature of the recommended device. - Counseling for aging is provided by our care coordinators, spinal cord system of care coordinator, therapists, and physicians.
+We are available to assess and assist the patient with any issues that may come up after they leave the outpatient components of our continuum.
+These services are available throughout the patient's lifetime and participation is voluntary on the patient's part.